wp-plugins/easy-media-gallery/readme.txt

 * 10+ Lightboxes (<em>[Pro Version](http://goo.gl/3vZHHb "best image lightbox plugin")</em>)

 = Video and Audio Features =
-Easy Media Gallery supports a wide range of media formats.
+Gallery - Photo Albums - Portfolio supports a wide range of media formats.
 Simply link to any image, video, hosted video or Youtube/Vimeo, mp3 audio, Google Map, Google Street View or Google Business View and the media will be automatically loaded into the overlay.
-Easy Media Gallery can be used to embed videos from :
+Gallery - Photo Albums - Portfolio can be used to embed videos from :

 * YouTube / YouTube Playlist
 * Vimeo